AdobeDocs/experience-platform.en/help/destinations/api/activate-segments-file-based-destinations.md

 A successful response returns the ID (`id`) of the newly created source connection and an `etag`.
 Note down the source connection ID as you will need it later when creating the dataflow.

-## Create a (target) base connection {#create-base-connection}
+## Create a base connection {#create-base-connection}

 ![Placeholder overview diagram](/help/destinations/assets/api/file-based-segment-export/segment-export-overview.png)

-A base connection securely stores the credentials to your destination.
+A [base connection](https://developer.adobe.com/experience-platform-apis/references/destinations/#tag/Glossary) securely stores the credentials to your destination.
 Depending on the destination type, the credentials needed to authenticate against that destination can vary.
-To find these authentication parameters, first retrieve the [!DNL connection spec] for your desired destination as described in the section [Select destination where to export segments](#select-destination) and then look at the `authSpec` of the response.
+To find these authentication parameters, first retrieve the `connection spec` for your desired destination as described in the section [Select destination where to export segments](#select-destination) and then look at the `authSpec` of the response.
 Reference the tabs below for the `authSpec` properties of all supported destinations.

 >[!BEGINTABS]